Pineapple Water for the Fair Lady

 Pineapple Water for the Fair Lady («Ананасная вода для прекрасной дамы») is a short story collection by Victor Pelevin, published in 2010 in Russia.
-The work is composed of two unequal parts: Gods and Mechanisms is the largest part and Mechanisms and Gods the smallest.
+The work is composed of two unequal parts: Gods and Mechanisms is the larger part, while Mechanisms and Gods shorter.
 The first part consists of two stories: Operation "Burning Bush" and The Anti-Aircraft Codes of Al Efesbi.
 The second part includes three stories: The Shadow Contemplator, Thuggee and Hotel of good incarnations.

 Plot

 Operation "Burning Bush"

 The protagonist of the novel, Semion Levitan, likes to imitate the voice of the famous World War II era radio host Yuri Levitan in Russia.
 He became an English teacher in Moscow during the period following perestroika.
 These two occurrences lead him to be involved in a secret operation of the security forces.
 He had to reproduce the voice of God from a distance in the brain of President George W. Bush, who was considered very religious.
 To this end, Semion takes an accelerated theological training course in a secret base, using texts with religious content and using narcotics to experience mystical experiences.
 In addition, he is implanted with a tooth equipped with the appropriate technology.

 During the secret operation it appears that the Americans are conducting similar operations with the leaders of the USSR and then Russia, with the difference that the broadcasts reproduce the voice of the devil in the brains of the Russian leaders and not that of God.
 But with the same goal of influencing their geopolitical decisions.

 The story is interspersed with Pelevine's sarcastic humour.
 It is written in the first person, that of the hero Semion.
 Unlike his previous stories, the mystical experiences take place in a Western monotheistic setting rather than an Eastern one.
 The idea of the novel is based on the religious beliefs of George W. Bush, who put forward expressions such as: "God speaks through me" (in 2004) and again: "God told me to attack Al Qaeda and I did it.
 With the help of God who is on our side we will be victorious".